yogitasn/SpringBoard-DE-Projects/Step 4 - Data Exploration/README.md

 This project is Data Exploration of the open-ended Data Engineering Project: Seattle Parking Occupancy

 ## Description
-The original dataset is 18GB in size and hence a smaller subset of the data was downloaded and analyzed for this Project
+The original dataset is 18GB in size and hence a smaller subset(last 48 hours) of the data was downloaded and analyzed for this Project

-Street Parking Occupancy data (Processed data-Last 48 hours) [Data Source Link](https://data.seattle.gov/Transportation/Paid-Parking-Last-48-Hours-/hiyf-7edq)
+Street Parking Occupancy data
+[Data Source Link](https://data.seattle.gov/Transportation/Paid-Parking-Last-48-Hours-/hiyf-7edq)